 In a research poll of 1,614 North American employees, we found that access to natural light and views of the outdoors are the number one attribute of the workplace environment

 The big question is, will paying attention to proper office lighting really affect the overall performance of your employees?
-A study by the Journal of Occupational and Environmental Medicine indicates that 40% of U. S. workers experience fatigue, which carries with it a cost of approximately $136 billion in productivity (84% related to reduced performance at work).
-In many cases, fatigue can be directly related to poor lighting.
-When we compare the costs of implementing ergonomic office lighting to the costs of reduced productivity, it’s an easy choice.
+A study by the Journal of Occupational and Environmental Medicine indicates that 40% of U.S. workers experience fatigue, which carries with it a cost of approximately $136 billion in productivity (84% related to reduced performance at work).
+In many cases, fatigue can be directly linked to poor lighting.
+When we compare the costs of implementing ergonomic office lighting to the costs of reduced productivity, it becomes an easy choice.

 Let’s be honest: when was the last time you gave any thought to your office lighting?
 I would guess that it wasn’t until you did a search for it.
-In 2021 and beyond, we have an opportunity to change our mindsets and improve our workplace for the better – and it can start with changing your lighting.
+In 2021 and beyond, we have an opportunity to change our mindsets and improve our workplace for the better – and it can start with changing our lighting.